Here are some of the most frequently asked questions we’ve heard from our customers, and our answers. Hope this helps!

 What two colors look best?
 Which look best together?

 We’ve worked hard to build up a library of fabric colors to give you an opportunity to have us build a pack that is truly YOURS.
 Olive and Slate are great sellers for us – because they just WORK!
 Olive is a great base for traditional tan’s – or for anglers wearing Simms, Orvis, Dan Bailey, and other waders with tans as the base.
 Slate is perfect for a cooler color spectrum – and for anglers who wear Patagonia waders.
 But for a lot of our customers, our work is about being DIFFERENT!
 Red, Orange, Gold, Green, Blue – pick your poison, and we’ll build it for you.
-You can also mix two by selecting a 2-TONE build.
-Take a look at our COLOR CHART and see what strikes you.
+You can also mix two by selecting a 2 COLOR build from the colors dropdown, then pick your primary and secondary colors.
+In the interim, take a look at our COLOR CHART and see what strikes you.

 Do you take orders for custom items?